Xavier Players to Watch Against Pittsburgh - Second Round

 Top Xavier Players to Watch vs. Pittsburgh - Second Round

-The NCAA tournament at Greensboro Coliseum on Sunday includes a second-round matchup that pits the Xavier Musketeers against the Pittsburgh Panthers at 12:10 PM ET.
-The Musketeers' Jack Nunge and the Panthers' Jamarius Burton are two players to watch in this game.
+When the Xavier Musketeers and Pittsburgh Panthers face off in the second round of the NCAA tournament at Greensboro Coliseum on Sunday at 12:10 PM ET, Jack Nunge and Jamarius Burton will be two of the high-profile players to watch.

 In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on CBS.